The benefits of a financial chat over the holidays

 The holidays are a wonderful time to relax, slow down and spend time with friends and loved ones.
 They also offer families a valuable opportunity to do something most people would rather avoid: talk about their shared financial interests.

-Angie O’Leary, head of wealth planning at RBC Wealth Management–U.S., says it’s important for families to have open and frank dialogue about their shared assets and finances.
+Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S., says it’s important for families to have open and frank conversations about their shared assets and finances.

 “While these can be delicate discussion topics at times, certainly, the outcomes are generally positive,” O’Leary says.
 “The process can help family members deal with issues that are bound to come up sooner or later.”

-For many families with members living across the country or the globe, the holidays provide a great opportunity to have those conversations about things that will directly impact each family member’s financial future while everyone is together for a few days.
+For many families with members living across the country or globe, the holidays provide a great opportunity to talk about things that will directly impact each family member’s financial future while everyone is together for a few days.

 Studies show that families often avoid having discussions about their financial interests.
 But avoidance can lead to confusion down the road, when adult children must begin making financial decisions or take over managing their parents’ finances.

-“It used to be considered taboo to discuss finances,” says O’Leary.
+“It used to be considered taboo to discuss finances,” O’Leary says.
 “I think it’s a stigma that’s slow to change over the generations.”

 Family meetings give everyone a chance to get up to speed on financial topics.
 Having an open and regular conversation can also reduce uncertainty and resentment on critical family issues, like inheritance planning or handing over the reins of a family business.